GlobalDigitalLibraryio/gdl-frontend/packages/admin-frontend/README.md

-# GDL front-end
+# GDL admin frontend

-This is the public facing front-end for http://digitallibrary.io/
+This is the private admin front-end for http://digitallibrary.io/

 ### Start development server